Flying With Pets in the Cabin to the United Kingdom

 Aside from the logistics of getting from the US to the UK without putting her dog in the aircraft hold we also needed to consider the UK regulations for bringing pets into the UK and avoiding quarantine.

 It is important that you have all the vaccinations and the necessary documentation well in advance of travelling.
-For example your pet must be vaccinated against Rabies at least twenty one days before travel.
-If you haven't arranged this within the specified timeframe then you will either not be permitted to travel or you will be asked to put your pet in quarantine in the UK.
-Please note that if your pet has previously been vaccinated against Rabies, providing that you give a booster vaccination before it expires, you will not have to observe the twenty one day waiting period.
-In my friend's case we were able to give Brussels a booster vaccination and they were able to travel two days later.
+For example, your pet must be vaccinated against Rabies at least 21 days before travel.
+If you haven't arranged this within the specified timeframe, then you will either not be permitted to travel or you will be asked to put your pet in quarantine in the UK.
+Please note that if your pet has previously been vaccinated against Rabies, providing that you give a booster vaccination before it expires, you will not have to observe the 21-day waiting period.
+In my friend's case, we were able to give Brussels a booster vaccination and they were able to travel two days later.

 She told me she was terribly nervous that they would take Brussels away at the border, but Barry reassured her by making sure her paperwork was right ahead of the journey and handled the border checks with ease.